GuichiZhao/COMP5349A1/README.md

 ###
 Analyse big dataset with hadoop mapreduce

-refer to assignment1_handout.pdf for detailed requirement
+Refer to assignment1_handout.pdf for detailed requirement

 ##How to run
 ###requirement